A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

+P6 drew an analogy between polarized views on factory farming and locally sourced organic meat, suggesting that synthetic food could be framed along similar ideological lines, see \autoref{tab:indihomo}.
+He expressed a preference for individualized biohybrid animals—akin to small-farm meat—arguing that their distinct traits and personalities heightened ethical sensitivity and made the experience more impactful: \textit{``If all of these animals had their own personalities, then people seem to be more wary.''} P5 echoed that such individuality invites people to perceive biohybrids as subjects rather than interchangeable objects, fostering empathy, attachment, and a sense of moral responsibility that complicates purely instrumental or efficiency-driven reasoning around harm or consumption.
+By contrast, more homogeneous biohybrids were seen as eliciting less concern, as standardization and replaceability allow them to be framed as commodities or infrastructure, making large-scale production easier to justify.

+P1 reflected on how ethical production practices might unintentionally diminish flavor, citing hothouse tomatoes as an example.
+She noted that tomatoes grown in stress-free greenhouse conditions often taste bland, whereas the sweetness and complexity of Mediterranean tomatoes emerge from environmental stressors such as uneven sunlight and pest exposure.
+This led her to question whether eliminating suffering—whether in plants or animals—might also erase some of the sensory richness people value, revealing a tension between ethical responsibility and culinary pleasure.
+Extending this idea, P6 described rare or unusual foods—such as bird’s nest soup, shark fin, or ortolan bunting—as “special” precisely because of their rarity and infrequent consumption, suggesting that novelty and scarcity can heighten sensory and emotional value even as ethical concerns remain salient.

-\textit{\textbf{Replicability and Losing Control.}} P1 warned that creating self-replicating biohybrids could introduce runaway effects.
-While some Xenobots have already demonstrated replication \cite{gómez-márquez_2023}, achieving this in robotics would require AI-led integration of synthetic and biological structures.
+\textbf{Replicability and Runaway Risks.} P1 warned that creating self-replicating biohybrids could introduce runaway effects, considering the idea of AI-led integration of synthetic and biological structures in robotics.
 For P1, the risks were profound: \textit{“Life is a machine for self-perpetuation, so the odds of unintended consequences are so much higher for creating a living agent.”} If capable of replication, biohybrids would enter \textit{“the category of any living being with an intrinsic drive to reproduce”}, potentially acting like a virus against other systems.
-These anxieties connected to wider fears about AI, where distributed agency and emergent behavior defy governance.
-As P1 put it, \textit{“It connects to AI… fears about general artificial intelligence having runaway impacts.”} Such reflections were framed as calls for humility, guardrails, and continuous evaluation.
-P5 echoed this, questioning \textit{“How much control humans should exert: should biohybrids have feelings, agency, or senses?
-How much autonomy should they be allowed to develop?”}